Eugleo/purescript-reactors-template/README.md

 5. Run `npm install` to install the javascript dependencies, such as `spago` and `purescript`.
 6. Run `npm run spago-build` to build the project and install the purescript dependencies.
 Anytime you want to build the project, use this command instead of `spago build`.
 7. Finally, run `npm start` to start a server that will be serving your webpage.
 Update the code in `src/Main.purs`, and the webpage will change accordingly.

+If you want to install additional spago packages, do so by running `npm run spago-install`.

+### Changing the name of the project

+Once you have a name for your project, make the updates in the following three places:

+- Inbetween the `title` tags in `dev/index.html`.
+This will change the title of the webpage.
+- The field `name` in `spago.dhall`.
+- The field `name` in `package.json`.